Kelly expected to depart White House amid Trump shake-up

-US President Donald Trump inched closer to his long-teased major White House shake-up yesterday, gearing up for the twin challenges of battling for re-election and dealing with the Democrats' investigations once they take control of the House.
+WASHINGTON (AP) — President Donald Trump inched closer to his long-teased major White House shake-up Friday, gearing up for the twin challenges of battling for re-election and dealing with the Democrats' investigations once they take control of the House.
 The biggest piece of the shifting picture: Chief of Staff John Kelly's departure now appears certain.

 According to nearly a dozen current and former administration officials and outside confidants, Trump is nearly ready to replace Kelly and has even begun telling people to contact the man long viewed as his likely successor.